filippaleuckfeld/ColoringEmotionsInMusic/README.md

 ### Data Requirements

 The data required to run this project is not available in this repository due to copyright reasons.
-To run the project, you need a CSV file with the following data columns:
+To run the project, you need a CSV file with the following data columns and a corresponding audio file:

-    isrc,title,spotify_uri,artist,genre_id,genre_name,category_id,category_name
+    isrc,spotify_uri

 ## TouchDesigner Integration